-Dedupe in real-time without ReplacingMergeTree
+Dedupe in real-time without ReplaceMergingTree

 RMT slows down your ClickHouse and has a non controllable background process.
 GlassFlow deduplicates your data before ingesting to ClickHouse.

-More Control
+More control

 With GlassFlow your data is immediately deduplicated.
 That means that your query results are correct without any delays.